 - Ensure that all employees execute their responsibilities within a clearly defined set of limits and subject to specified terms and conditions appropriate to their role, competence, experience and technical capability so as to mitigate the risk of the Group being exposed/committed to material financial, operational, legal, reputational and/ or regulatory risk and/ or loss - Ensure consistency is applied over separate policies that have been written covering operational and technical matters - Ensure that the risks associated with managing and delegating authorities are mitigated through the use of appropriate preventative and detective controls and remain within risk appetite, and - Ensure compliance with relevant regulatory and statutory requirements.

-The Delegated Authority Framework is applied across the Group's businesses where individuals must operate and/ or authorise within limits delegated by the Group Chief Executive, his direct reports and/ or governing bodies, and ensures consistency between each of the operating subsidiaries within the Group.
 The powers of the Board, and the extent to which these powers may be delegated or must be retained, are set out in detail in the Matters Reserved for the Board or Terms of Reference for the Board Committees.